We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Be sure to drink one 8-ounce glass of water immediately after drinking any flavored remedy.
 This can help move the ingredients through your system.

-Pay attention to the color of your urine.
+You can also pay attention to the color of your urine.
 It should be a very light, pale yellow.
 Dark yellow urine is a sign of dehydration.

 You can add freshly squeezed lemons to your water as often as you like.
-Lemons contain citrate, which is a chemical that prevents calcium stones from forming.
+Lemons contain citrate, a chemical that prevents calcium stones from forming.
 Citrate can also break up small stones, allowing them to pass more easily.

-Lemon juice has numerous other health benefits.
+Lemon has numerous other health benefits.
 For example, it helps inhibit bacteria growth and provides vitamin C.

 Apple cider vinegar contains acetic acid.
 Acetic acid helps dissolve kidney stones.